Liability Vs Full Coverage Car Insurance

 What Is Liability Coverage?

-Example: You run a red light, plowing into the side of a new sports car.
-Your property damage liability limit is $10,000, but the car is totaled––and the replacement cost is $50,000.
-Guess who is going to have to find $40,000 quickly?
-Unfortunately, the answer is not the sports car owner–– it’s you.
+Let's say you run a red light and plow into the side of a new sports car.
+Your property damage liability limit is $10,000, but the car is totaled and the replacement cost is $50,000.
+That means you're responsible for the $40,000 difference.

 What Is Full Coverage Car Insurance?

-Things like roadside assistance, uninsured, and underinsured motorist coverage, gap insurance, towing, OEM endorsements, full glass coverage, and car rental are not typically included in full coverage, and you will have to purchase them separately if you want to have them.
-If you are buying a new vehicle that will quickly depreciate and you haven’t made a substantial down payment, gap coverage is something you should consider (and might even be required to purchase).
+Roadside assistance, uninsured and underinsured motorist coverage, gap insurance, towing, OEM endorsements, full glass coverage, and car rental are all types of coverage that you'll need to purchase separately.
+If you're buying a new vehicle and you haven’t made a substantial down payment, gap coverage is something you should consider (and might even be required to purchase).
 Gap coverage helps pay the difference between the depreciated value of your vehicle and your loan or lease balance.